ahuigo/ahuigo.github.io/post/ria/node-koa.md

     app
     .use(body())
     .use(function * () {
+        console.log(this.request.query)
         console.log(this.request.body)    // if buffer or text
-        console.log(this.request.files)   // if multipart or urlencoded
-        console.log(this.request.fields)  // if json or _POST
+        console.log(this.request.fields)  // if multipart or urlencoded or json console.log(this.request.files)   // if json
-        console.log(this.request.query)
     }).listen(8080, function () {
         console.log('koa server start listening on port 8080') })